Dan Goldman

-Daniel Sachs Goldman (born February 26, 1976) is an American attorney and politician who is the member of the U.S. House of Representatives from New York's 10th congressional district.
-He previously served as lead majority counsel in the first impeachment inquiry against Donald Trump and lead counsel to House Managers in Trump's subsequent impeachment trial.
+Daniel Sachs Goldman (born February 26, 1976) is an American politician and lawyer who has been the U.S. representative for New York's 10th congressional district since 2023.
+A member of the Democratic Party, he previously served as the lead majority counsel in the first impeachment inquiry against Donald Trump and lead counsel to House Managers in Trump's impeachment trial which was also in 2019.
 Goldman is among the wealthiest members of Congress, with an estimated personal net worth of up to $253 million according to financial disclosure forms.

 Early life and family

 Goldman was born in Washington, D.C., to Susan (née Sachs) and Richard W. Goldman.
-His father was a federal prosecutor in Washington, D.C. who died when Goldman was a child.
-His paternal grandparents were Rhoda Haas Goldman and Richard Goldman; his great-grandfather was Walter A. Haas, president of Levi Strauss & Co.; and his great-great-grandfather was Abraham Haas, the founder of the Smart & Final chain of food stores.
-He was raised in a Conservative Jewish family with his brother, Bill Goldman, who died at age 38 in a plane crash, and sister, Alice Reiter.
-He is an heir to the Levi Strauss & Co. fortune.
+His father was a federal prosecutor in Washington, D.C., who died when Goldman was a child.
+His paternal grandparents were Rhoda Haas Goldman and Richard Goldman; his great-grandfather was Walter A. Haas, president of Levi Strauss & Co.
+His great-great-grandfather was Abraham Haas, the founder of the Smart & Final chain of food stores.
+He grew up in a Conservative Jewish family with his younger brother Bill Goldman, who died at age 38 in a plane crash in Sonoma, California, as well as his sister Alice Reiter.
+Daniel is an heir to the Levi Strauss & Co. fortune.

-Goldman attended Sidwell Friends School in Washington, where his mother previously served as chair of the board.
+Daniel Goldman attended Sidwell Friends School in Washington D.C, where his mother previously served as chair of the board.
 He graduated with a Bachelor of Arts degree in history from Yale University in 1998 and a Juris Doctor degree with distinction from Stanford Law School in 2005.
 Before law school, he was an Olympics researcher and a writer for NBC Sports.